 This includes food safety and quality of specialised nutrition products developed or manufactured by our members for people with special nutritional needs, as well as all policies and regulations relevant to our sector.

-Our members are committed to full compliance with all relevant global, regional and national regulations.
+Our members are committed to full compliance with all relevant global, regional and national regulations and standards.
 In addition, ISDI supports voluntary self-regulatory initiatives adopted by relevant industry associations subject to the applicable antitrust regulations.